gautamkrishnar/hatter/README.md

 ````
 sudo /etc/init.d/apache2 restart
 sudo python main.py
-# OR For Hatter CLI use
+# OR For Hatter CLI use (Flask is not required):
-sudo python main-cli.py
+sudo python	hatter-cli.py
 ````

 ### Contributing